electrode-samples/hapijs-example-with-standalone-electrode-modules/README.md

-# Hapi app with Electrode Modules
+# Hapijs app with Electrode Modules
-- This repo is a sample Hapi app with Electrode modules
+- This repo is a sample Hapijs app with Electrode modules
+- You can clone the repo and `npm install` + `NODE_ENV=development npm start` or follow along with the instructions to build it from scratch

-## Hapi Server
+## Hapijs Server
 - Create a hapi app using the following commands:

 ```